 - 3 Tbsp. lower-sodium soy sauce or tamari

-- 3 garlic cloves, minced
+- 3 garlic cloves minced

-- ½ tsp. sugar
+- ½ tsp. granulated sugar

-- 2 Tbsp. vegetable oil
+- 2 Tbsp. extra-virgin olive oil

-- 4 large eggs, whisked
+- 3 large eggs whisked

-- ½ cup frozen shelled edamame, thawed
+- ½ cup frozen/thawed shelled edamame

-- 3 cups cooked brown rice*
+- 3 cups cooked long-grain white or brown rice (preferably 1 day old/refrigerated overnight)

 - 1 Tbsp. rice vinegar

 - ½ tsp. grated or minced fresh ginger